entest-hai/aws-cloud-computing-architecture/readme.md

 # Setup Cognito Hosted UI and Google Auth Provider
 **Hai Tran 29 DEC 2021**
+This note goes through how to setup authentication using cognito hosted ui with Google Authe Provider.
+Step 1. create clientID and clientSecret from Google Credential.
+Step 2.
+Setp cognito domain, redirectSignIn and redirectSignOut in the AWS Cognito Console or via Amplify CLI.
+Step 3.
+Configure the aws-export.json with the same redirectSignIn and redirectSignOut in the step 3.

 ### Cognito hosted ui and fedreated auth with Google Auth Provider
 Setup google credential